MoOx/phenomic/packages/plugin-collector-files/README.md

 # @phenomic/plugin-collector-files

-Phenomic plugin to collect resources from files.
+> Phenomic plugin to collect resources from files

 ➡ More details at [phenomic.io](https://phenomic.io/)